lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

   Cross the different values modulo 4 for `grs1` and `offset`.
   Tracked as `align_cross`.

+It is possible for LW to trigger multiple errors in a single cycle.
+The possible errors are: underflow call stack, invalid DMEM address, and overflow call stack.
+It's not possible to under- and overflow the call stack in a single cycle.
+Similarly, if we underflow the call stack, we won't have an address at all (valid or otherwise).
+This leaves a single combination to check:

+- Overflow the call stack when loading from an invalid address.

 #### SW

 This instruction uses the `I` encoding schema, with covergroup `enc_s_cg`.